CodingTrain/thecodingtrain.com/content/pages/guides/passenger-showcase-guide.md

 ## Submission Form

 Thank you for sharing your work in the Passenger Showcase!
+The Passenger Showcase is a community collection that lives on the Coding Train website, but also is featured periodically during Coding Train live streams as well as on other Coding Train social media spaces!

-There are currently two ways to submit your work: by using this form to upload your work, or to follow the instructions below to create a Pull Request for your project on GitHub!
+There are currently two ways to submit your work:

+1. Use the form below to share your work.
+2. Follow the instructions below to create a pull request to add your project manually.

 <PassengerShowcaseForm />